 If I could highlight one thing that has made all of this more manageable and emotionally easier, it would be the fact I was treated close to home.
 I had my surgery and 30 rounds of chemotherapy here in Cape Breton as well as all my check-ups too.
 Coming back four times a year, I only have to drive from Bras D’Or.
 That’s how we discovered the new tumors.

 Over the past decade, knowing the importance of cancer care in my community, my family has fundraised to give back.
 My son, Sam, has raised more than $40,000 since 2016 through the Because You Care Cup.
 He knows the significance of having cancer care – close to home.
 All three of my children do.
-Will you also be a part of shaping cancer care for the next generation?
 You are already a hero to me, because you give.
-Will you give again in this time of great need?

 My children, now 12, 14 and 25, worry for me.
 But, I worry for them.
 I don’t want to have to think about their future possible cancer care, but the likelihood that another family member of mine will be diagnosed is high.
 Last year, more than 1,900 new Cape Bretoners were diagnosed with cancer.
 That is terrifying, but your support eases my mind.
 Your generosity offers me a sense of comfort, because the new cancer centre will provide better detection, treatment options and overall care for Cape Bretoners.

-Name, this new diagnosis is just a chapter in my life.
+This new diagnosis is just a chapter in my life.
 I won’t let it define me.
-Will you commit to making a donation that helps me write the next chapters?

-With your donation today, you will give my children’s children and your own family a fighting chance.
-I hope you’ll consider making a gift to support cancer care in Cape Breton.
+With your donations you give my children’s children and your own family a fighting chance.
 Your generosity can make the difference we sincerely need.
-Thank you.
+Thank you."